cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/04_access_management.md

 ---

 # Access Management
-By default, when you set up your Shieldoo Secure Network, all network nodes (users and server) can access each other.
+By default, when you set up your Shieldoo Secure Network, all network nodes (users and servers) can access each other.

 The default setup might be sufficient for your solution.
 If not, advanced users can utilize the __Expert Mode__ to secure the traffic passing between the network and its nodes (users and servers):
 1. Enable the __Expert Mode__ to gain access to all the access management features.